 While investing in biotech stocks is generally the more popular choice in terms of investment options in the sector, ETFs are a way to mitigate some of the risks that are inherent with investing in stocks.

 ETFs hold assets like stocks, commodities and bonds, and trade close to their net asset value.
 Typically, ETFs track an index.
-For biotechnology, there are several indices that can be followed, including the S&P Biotech Select Industry Index (INDEXSP:SPSIBI), the NYSEARCA Biotechnology Index (NYSE:BTK) and the NASDAQ Biotechnology Index (NASDAQ:NBI).
+For biotechnology, there are several indices that can be followed, including the S&P Biotech Select Industry Index (INDEXSP:SPSIBI), the NYSE Arca Biotechnology Index (INDEXNYSEGIS:BTK) and the NASDAQ Biotechnology Index (INDEXNASDAQ:NBI).

-The second top biotech ETF is the SPDR S&P Biotech ETF (NYSEARCA:XBI), which launched on February 6, 2006, and tracks 123 holdings in its portfolio.
-The top three weighted companies are Invitae Corp (NASDAQ:NVTA), Biomarin Pharmaceutical (NASDAQ:BMRN) and Vertex Pharmaceuticals.
+The second top biotech ETF is the SPDR S&P Biotech ETF (ARCA:XBI), which launched on February 6, 2006, and tracks 141 holdings in its portfolio.
+Its top three weighted companies are Invitae (NASDAQ:NVTA), Exact Sciences (NASDAQ:EXAS) and Arrowhead Pharmaceuticals (NASDAQ:ARWR).